This BLOG On Refinancing Requirements With HARP With Second Mortgage Was UPDATED On July 9, 2017

 The Home Affordable Refinance Program, also known as HARP 2.0, is a federally initiated refinance program that was created to reward homeowners who have their mortgage loan balances higher than the value of their homes.

-- As long as current mortgage lender has sold mortgage loan to Fannie Mae or Freddie Mac prior to June 2009, homeowners can qualify for the Home Affordable Refinance Program.
+- As long as the current mortgage lender has sold mortgage loans to Fannie Mae or Freddie Mac prior to June 2009, homeowners can qualify for the Home Affordable Refinance Program

 Qualification Requirements for HARP 2.0